Pro-Algorythm/Finance-Manager/README.md

     - Total money spent in a month
     - Total money recieved in a month
     - Item on which most money was spent
-    - Most frequently bought item.
+    - Most frequently bought item
+    - Category with highest spending
+    - Average weekly spending
+    - Number of transactoins

 - `python main.py <-q/--query> <finance/diary>`
     - `python main.py <-q/--query> finance` : Takes some filter parameters (Date, Detail, Amount, Dr/Cr) and returns search reults in a table using tabulate.